egil/ApiTestingAZ/README.md

 4. How to create a base class that encapsulates pre- and post-test run operations (`TodoApiTestBase`).

+5. How to capture `ILogger` statements into test output via the `CaptureLoggingAlbaExtension` extension.

 ## Requirements

 To run the demo solution locally, you will need the following: